 If you’re old enough to remember the insulation being installed in the ‘old days’ you’ll remember the smell associated all roof insulation products.
 The longer the insulation lay there, the worse the smell, no doubt exacerbated by any number of vermin who have chosen to take refuge in the roof-space.
 Knauf genuinely claims that Earthwool is a better insulation as it has practically no smell, and the truth is that this is a fairly accurate statement.
 It smells like nothing, whereas most other glasswool products seem to have retained at least some of the odour, usually only noticeable in confined spaces.
 No doubt we will see more and more insulation brands setting their sights on an ‘odourless’ product range in the future.
 So if the no-smell factor is important to you, then the best home insulation for your roof may be Earthwool.

 Our verdict – Pink Batts vs Earthwool

-We recommend Earthwool insulation as the most comfortable to work with glasswool insulation, and it definitely is one of the best ceiling insulation products to work with.
-Price is obviously a key consideration, so we recommend you calculate carefully the full cost of buying the insulation and getting it delivered to you, and then make an informed decision on what is the best value for you and your project.
+We recommend both of these high quality brands, as well as Bradford Insulation.
+Price is obviously a key consideration, so we recommend you calculate carefully the full cost of buying the insulation and getting it delivered to you, and then make an informed decision on what is the best insulation for you and your project.
 Please don’t hesitate to contact us on 1300 729 639 or via the contact us page if you have any questions.